ArduPilot/ardupilot_wiki/common/source/docs/common-ekf-sources.rst

 Source Switching
 ================

-Three set of EKF position and velocity source parameters are provided which can be selected via an :ref:`RC switch RCx_OPTION <common-auxiliary-functions>` set to "90".
-Otherwise, the _SRC1 set is used.
+Three sets of EKF position and velocity source parameters are provided and by default the 1st set is used (e.g. the _SRC1 set).

+The active set can be selected via an :ref:`RC auxiliary switch <common-auxiliary-functions>` (e.g. set ``RCx_OPTION`` to "90" / "EKF Position Source").

+Ground stations or companion computers may set the source by sending a `MAV_CMD_SET_EKF_SOURCE_SET  <https://mavlink.io/en/messages/ardupilotmega.html#MAV_CMD_SET_EKF_SOURCE_SET>`__ mavlink command but no GCSs are currently known to implement this.

 This feature is especially helpful when using :ref:`common-non-gps-to-gps`.